diku-dk/futhark-book/language.rst

 Array Operations
 ----------------

 Futhark provides various combinators for performing bulk transformations of arrays.
 Judicious use of these combinators is key to getting good performance.
-There are two overall categories: *first-order array combinators*, like , that always perform the same operation, and *second-order array combinators* (*SOAC*\ s), like , that take a *functional argument* indicating the operation to perform.
+There are two overall categories:
+*first-order array combinators*, like ``concat``, that always perform the same operation, and *second-order array combinators* (*SOAC*\ s), like ``map``, that take a *functional argument* indicating the operation to perform.
 SOACs are absolutely crucial to Futhark programming.
 While they are designed to resemble higher-order functions that may be familiar from functional languages, they have implicitly parallel semantics, and some restrictions to preserve those semantics.

-We can use to combine several arrays:
+We can use ``concat`` to combine several arrays:

 ::

     concat [1,2] [1,2,3] [1,1,1,1] ==
       [0,1,1,2,3,1,1,1,1i32]

-We can use to transform :math:`n` arrays to a single array of :math:`n`-tuples:
+We can use ``zip`` to transform :math:`n` arrays to a single array of :math:`n`-tuples:

 ::